Affiliate links on Android Authority may earn us a commission. Learn more.

 We’ll start alphabetically with AMOLED, although to be a little broader we should probably start with a little background about OLED technology in general.

 It’s hidden in the name, but the key component in these display types is a Light Emitting Diode (LED).
-Electronics hobbyists will no doubt have played around with these little lights before, but in a display panel these are shrunk down dramatically and arranged in red, green and blue clusters to create an individual pixel that can reproduce white light and various colors.
-The arrangement of these subpixels can alter the performance of the displays slightly.
+Electronics hobbyists will no doubt have played around with these little lights before.
+But in a display panel, these are shrunk down dramatically and arranged in red, green, and blue clusters to create an individual pixel that can reproduce white light and various colors, including red, green, and blue.

 The O part in OLED stands for organic.
 Simply put, there are a series of thin organic material films placed between two conductors in each LED, which is then used to produce light when a current is applied.

 Finally, the AM part in AMOLED stands in for Active Matrix, rather than a passive matrix technology.
 This tells us how each little OLED is controlled.
 In a passive matrix, a complex grid system is used to control individual pixels, where integrated circuits control a charge sent down each column or row.
 But this is rather slow and can be imprecise.
 Active Matrix systems attach a thin film transistor (TFT) and capacitor to each LED.
-This way, when a row and column is activated to access a pixel, the capacitor at the correct pixel can retain its charge in between refresh cycles, allowing for faster and more precise control.
+This way, when a row and column are activated to access a pixel, the capacitor at the correct pixel can retain its charge in between refresh cycles, allowing for faster and more precise control.

 One other term you will encounter is Super AMOLED, which is Samsung’s marketing term for a display that incorporates the capacitive touchscreen right into the display, instead of it being a separate layer on top of the display.
 This makes the display thinner.

 Scientifically speaking, there’s no individual white light wavelength.
 White light is a mixture of all other visible colors in the spectrum.
-Therefore, LCD backlights have to create a pseudo white light as efficiently as possible, which can then be filtered into different colors in the liquid crystal element.
-Most LCDs rely on a blue LED backlight which is filtered through a yellow phosphor coating, producing a pseudo white light.
+Therefore, LCD backlights have to create a pseudo-white light as efficiently as possible, which can then be filtered into different colors in the liquid crystal element.
+Most LCDs rely on a blue LED backlight which is filtered through a yellow phosphor coating, producing a pseudo-white light.

-Showdown: Super AMOLED vs LCD
+Super AMOLED vs LCD: What’s the difference?

 This wide variation in the way that light is produced has quite a profound difference to the user experience.
-Color gamut is often the most talked about difference between the two display types, with AMOLED providing a greater range of color options than LCD, resulting in more vibrant looking images.
+Color gamut is often the most talked-about difference between the two display types, with AMOLED providing a greater range of color options than LCD, resulting in more vibrant-looking images.

-OLED displays are known for additional green and blue saturations, as these tend to be the most powerful colors in the subpixel arrangement and very little green is required for white light.
+OLED displays have been known for additional green and blue saturation, as these tend to be the most powerful colors in the sub-pixel arrangement, and very little green is required for white light.
 Some observers find that this extra saturation produces results that they find slightly unnatural looking.
-LCDs typically tend to overcompensate further into the reds, with more subdued greens.
-Although not possessing quite such a wide gamut, LCD displays typically offer a very close match to the Standard FBG color gamut profile used by image and video media.
+Although color accuracy has improved substantially in the past few years and tends to offer better accuracy for wider color gamuts like DCI-P3 and BT-2020.

 Picking a winner

-That said, developments in Quantum Dot LCD displays could narrow the performance gap between LCD and OLED, so certainly don’t count LCD out of the race just yet.See also: Quantum Dot vs OLED, which is the better display?
+That said, developments in Quantum Dot and mini LED displays are closing the already small performance gap between LCD and OLED, so certainly don’t count LCD out of the race just yet.